The Best Receivers for Turntables

 What is a receiver for a turntable?

-A receiver for a turntable is an audio component that amplifies the sound from the turntable and routes it to speakers.
+A receiver for a turntable is an audio component that amplifies the audio signal from the turntable and allows it to be played through speakers.

-Do I need a receiver for my turntable?
+Do I need a receiver to use a turntable?

 What features should I look for in a turntable receiver?